AlyssaPacheco2721/Transportation_Exposure_and_Environmental_Justice_Massachusetts_2022/README.md

-# Transportation Exposure & Environmental Justice in Massachusetts 2022
+# Transportation Exposure and Environmental Justice in Massachusetts 2022
-Exploring the intersection of transportation infrastructure, air quality, and community demographics using GIS & EPA EJScreen data

 This project investigates whether transportation-related air pollution and traffic exposure vary across different income and minority populations in Massachusetts.